PlasmaStark/salix/src/contents/chronicles/2024-10-09-piracy-shield.md

 | 2024-10-19 | 6h       | [Imperva's CDN](https://www.giornalettismo.com/altri-ip-bloccati-da-piracy-shield-imperva/)                                                                            |
 | 2024-12-01 |          | [DDay's CDN](https://www.dday.it/redazione/51374/piracy-shield-oscura-dday-la-piattaforma-agcom-blocca-un-ip-della-cdn-usata-dal-nostro-sito)                          |

-Non-malicious websites could technicall yask AGCOM to be unblocked, but the service was unavailable for the first few weeks, and wouldn't cover any kind of damage anyway.
+Non-malicious websites could technicaly request to be unblocked by AGCOM, but the service was unavailable for the first few weeks, and wouldn't cover any kind of damage anyway.

 ## ACT 3, Piracy Shield versus the backlash